 - (a) the amount of income-tax paid or payable, and the provision therefore;

-- ♦ It includes:
+- It includes:

 - ► Any interest under Income Tax Act;

 - ▶ Surcharge and cess on income-tax.

-- ► It does not include:
+- It does not include:

-- Penalty paid or payable under this Act

-- Any tax, interest or penalty paid or payable under Wealth Tax Act or other Act;

-- Securities Transaction Tax;

 5 There is another view.
 As per that view, comparison shall be made after applying surcharge and cess in respective tax.